U.S. crude oil up as tropical storm goes ashore in Texas

 U.S. crude stocks are forecast to have fallen 1.7 million barrels last week, according to a Reuters poll of analysts.
 Gasoline stocks are expected to be down 300,000 barrels.
 [EIA/S]

-A crude oil drop would be a seventh consecutive draw recorded by the government, with the next Energy Information Administration report due on Wednesday at 10:30 a.m.
-EDT.
+A crude oil drop would be a seventh consecutive draw recorded by the government, with the next Energy Information Administration report due on Wednesday.

-Output from offshore platforms has not been affected and initial reports from area refiners cited no effect on operations.

-Unsold North Sea and West African crude building up in tankers offshore in the Atlantic Basin weighed on physical prices.
+Unsold North Sea and West African crude building up in tankers offshore in the Atlantic Basin are weighing on physical prices.
+Supply is increasing even as European refiners run hard to take advantage of strong margins.

 "The amount of crude oil afloat on the water off the coast of the UK is increasing, and that is putting considerable pressure on the North Sea price structure," Petromatrix oil analyst Olivier Jakob said in a note.